chef/automate/components/docs-chef-io/content/automate/migrate.md

 ### External Elasticsearch Cluster

-The Chef Automate 2 migration process requires manual intervention to migrate a Chef Automate 1 installation that uses external ElasticSearch.
+The Chef Automate 2 migration process requires manual intervention to migrate a Chef Automate 1 installation that uses external Elasticsearch.

 To migrate an external Elasticsearch cluster, please reach out to a Customer Success or Customer Support representative for assistance.